Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 If the ‘Email Address’ field has been partly filled in with half the email address and you click the ‘Submit’ Button then another message comes up ’Please enter a part following ‘@‘, ‘___@‘ is incomplete’.

-**Bug**: The form goes to the top of the page and the form clears when the ‘Full Name’ and ‘Email Address’ fields are filled, even without the ‘Message’ field being filled.
+- **Bug**: The form goes to the top of the page and the form clears when the ‘Full Name’ and ‘Email Address’ fields are filled, even without the ‘Message’ field being filled.

+- **Bug**: When the form is filled correctly and the 'Submit' button is clicked the form goes to the top of the page and the form clears.

 When you click the ‘Submit’ button it goes a darker green and then goes back to the previous green colour.

 The horizontal divider and social links are centred at the bottom of the page.
 The social media links are equally spaced and in a row.
 All links open into a new tab to the external website.

-## Contact.html in iPad/iPad Pro view.
+## [Contact.html](https://karzuin.github.io/First-milestone-project/contact.html) in iPad/iPad Pro view.

 In iPad mode, the navigation menu bar on the top is fixed and the words are displayed.
 The ‘Home’, ‘More Resources’ and ‘Contact Us’ text, once clicked the font colour goes a dark grey and then goes back to the original light grey and the page opens.

-**Bug**: When you scroll up the top of the words are hidden on the navigation bar but still clickable.
+- **Bug**: When you scroll up the top of the words are hidden on the navigation bar but still clickable.
 For the top margin to appear user has to scroll down.

 The hero image displays the full width of the browser with no distortions just trimmed on either side of the image.
 The main heading ‘Greener Homes’ and sub-heading ‘Let’s Get In Touch!’, its content and the horizontal dividers are centred on the page.
 The fonts have decreased in size to adjust to the smaller size and looks in proportion in relation to each other.

-The form is centred is centred on the page.
+The form is centred on the page.
 All the text and text box areas are equally spaced and within the border of the form.

 When user selects a text area a thin blue border appears.

-**Bug**: Border is too thin it's very hard to see.
+- **Bug**: Border is too thin it's very hard to see.

-**Bug**: The ‘Full Name’ field is accepting all characters and numbers and just one name.
+- **Bug**: The ‘Full Name’ field is accepting all characters and numbers and just one name.
 So would like to validate it so it only accepts letters and two names at least.

 If the ‘Full Name’ field is not filled and user clicks 'Submit' then the message ‘Please fill in this field’ appears.